Aliases for SETD1A Gene

 GeneCards Summary for SETD1A Gene

 SETD1A (SET Domain Containing 1A) is a Protein Coding gene.
-Diseases associated with SETD1A include hemometra.
-Among its related pathways are Lysine degradation.
-GO annotations related to this gene include RNA binding and histone methyltransferase activity (H3-K4 specific).
+Diseases associated with SETD1A include cerebritis and hemometra.
+Among its related pathways are Chromatin organization and Lysine degradation.
+GO annotations related to this gene include nucleic acid binding and nucleotide binding.
 An important paralog of this gene is KMT2C.

 UniProtKB/Swiss-Prot for SETD1A Gene